LizzyMcCalder/lizzymccalder.github.io/_posts/2017-06-27-16-year-old-poet.md

 # 16 Year Old Poet

 ### Day 1
-Maybe the real good metaphors are not metaphors but truths of life itself and we their carriers instead of language.
+maybe the real good metaphors are not metaphors but truths of life itself and we their carriers instead of language.

 ### Day 2
 black cold empty

 i think little

 i sensitize

 i hover

 through the universe perhaps

 far far away

 i am the lonely star

 ### Day 3
 behind my eyes